jay-rapolu/Linux-commands/01-Basic_Commands.md

 **`> test.txt`** -> faster than touch

-<p style="color: darkorange">overwrites the test.txt if already exists and all data will be lost. </p>
+<p style="color:darkorange">overwrites the test.txt if already exists and all data will be lost. </p>

-[#7fffff00]overwrites the test.txt if already exists and all data will be lost.
+<span style="color:red">overwrites the test.txt if already exists and all data will be lost.</span>